 To thrive in today’s economy we have to go beyond just delivering what is expected.
 Being good is not good enough.
 To have a loyal customer base it is critical to WOW them with great service.

 A common complaint from those receiving care is excessive waiting.
 Having to wait creates a high level of frustration and sends a message that the individual is not important.
 Sometimes waiting is unavoidable, but if communicated properly, the experience becomes much less frustrating.

 Sometimes negative things happen.
 The way you react to those problems can define your company.
-Embracing negative feedback can be a great way to build trust with your patients.
-While they do not expect perfection, patients do want you to acknowledge fault and to take steps to correct it from happening again.
+Embracing negative feedback can be a great way to build trust with your customers.
+Customers do not expect perfection, but they do want you to acknowledge fault and to take steps to correct it from happening again.

 Celebrate successes internally, but don’t focus on bragging externally.
-Focus on improving the customer experience and your patients will do the bragging for you.
+Focus on improving the customer experience and your customers will do the bragging for you.